rbubley/openwrt-dsl-statistics/README.md

 Furthermore the statistics output of
 `dsl_control dslstat` has an json output different to the outputs before.

-Additionally the `collect-mod-exec` module, which allows to call user defined scripts, does not allow root access, which is neccessary to call `dsl_control dslstat` or `ubus call dsl metrics`.
+Additionally the `collectd-mod-exec` module, which allows to call user defined scripts, does not allow root access, which is neccessary to call `dsl_control dslstat` or `ubus call dsl metrics`.

 ## The solution ##
 ### Whitelisting the ubus call ###